 Most of the food we traditionally buy wouldn’t be classified as “cheap food to buy when broke.”

-Our grocery list typically includes meats, dairy, convenience foods, snacks or desserts.
+Our cheap grocery list typically includes meats, dairy, convenience foods, snacks, or desserts.

 Many of the healthy and cheap staple foods are your basic foods.
 These are the items for your broke grocery list.

 Foods that you would find in a plant based or vegan diet.
 Don’t worry, we aren’t going to dive into which diet is best.
 That is for you to decide and make your own conclusions.